Brant: The West Coast Party Goose

 Climate Change Effects on Migration

-Eelgrass, specifically Zostera marina, is an essential plant for brant.
-During non-breeding season, when brant are in their southern territories, they feed primarily on the Zosteria; it is in fact a unique trait among birds to rely so heavily on a single food source during winter (Cornell Lab, 2020).
-Unfortunately, eelgrass abundance has seen a significant decline over the past couple years due to rising oceanic temperatures and decreasing water clarity (Lefcheck et al., 2017).
-Therefore, it has become increasingly important to explore the effects that abundance of their favoured food source will have on brant populations.
+Eelgrass, specifically Zostera marina, is an essential plant for Brant.
+During non-breeding season, when Brant are in their southern territories, they feed primarily on the Zosteria; it is in fact a unique trait among birds to rely so heavily on a single food source during winter (Cornell Lab, 2020).
+Unfortunately, eelgrass abundance has seen significant declines over the past couple years due to rising oceanic temperatures and decreasing water clarity (Lefcheck et al., 2017).
+Therefore, it has become increasingly important to explore the effects that abundance of their favoured food source will have on Brant populations.

-One of the latest studies focused their attention on how reduced eelgrass availability affects brant migration (Stillman et al., 2024).
-As previously mentioned, brant migrate very long distances, from Mexico to the Artic, so the team hypothesized that a decreased abundance of eelgrass would negatively impact the energy stores of brant thus reducing their ability to survive migration.
-It was found that, while decreased availability of eelgrass did negatively impact brant populations to a degree, the situation was a lot more complicated than they assumed.
-Their experiment did not account for brant population density nor that they would compensate diminished eelgrass fields by increasing feeding on other sources.
-They concluded that brant had difficulty migrating when the eelgrass biomass (total quantity) was below a certain point, but that more research needed to be done on the subject.
+One of the latest studies focused their attention on how reduced eelgrass availability affects Brant migration (Stillman et al., 2024).
+As previously mentioned, Brant migrate very long distances, from Mexico to the Artic, so the team hypothesized that a decreased abundance of eelgrass would negatively impact the energy stores of Brant thus reducing their ability to survive migration.
+It was found that, while decreased availability of eelgrass did negatively impact Brant populations to a degree, the situation was a lot more complicated than they assumed.
+Their experiment did not account for Brant population density nor that the birds would compensate for diminished eelgrass fields by increasing feeding on other sources.
+They concluded that Brant had difficulty migrating when the eelgrass biomass (total quantity) was below a certain point, but that more research was needed to be done on the subject.
 It just goes to show that environmental studies are complicated and that it is important to extensively study species to properly manage them as climate change’s effects escalate.

 References